orchidhq/Orchid/plugins/OrchidGroovydoc/README.md

 {{ anchor('OrchidSourceDoc') }}.
 All configuration will be defined by that plugin, and this plugin will simply provide Groovy language support for that plugin.

-The new system is currently experimental and is an opt-in feature for 0.18.x Orchid versions.
-It can be enabled now with the `--experimentalSourceDoc` CLI flag.
-The legacy behavior is scheduled for removal in version 0.19.0.
+The new system is now the default, but the old system can still be used for a short while under a feature flag until the transition is complete.
+Legacy Groovydocs can be enabled with the `--legacySourceDoc` CLI flag.
+The legacy behavior is scheduled for removal in version 0.22.0.
 {% endalert %}

 ## Demo